Ein Stück: Tschechien

 Visual performance: Michal Kindernay

-Score: Rlung
+Music: Rlung

-Cast: Jana Kozubková and Šimon Krupa
+Performed by: Jana Kozubková and Šimon Krupa

 Venue: Theater unterm Dach, Berlin

-Sunday, June 29, 2025, 8 pm, Theater unterm Dach
+Sunday, June 29, 2025 | 8 pm | Theater unterm Dach

-Foto from one of our previous staged readings.
+One of our previous staged readings.
 Tomáš Ráliš: Sorex.
-English Theatre Berlin I International Performing Arts Center, 27.05.2023 at the „New Translations of International” from left: Noureddine Friedrich Chamari, Naomi Abukha, Hannah Ley and Felix Römer | Foto: Zuzana Lazarová
+English Theatre Berlin I International Performing Arts Center, 27.05.2023 at the “New Translations of International Drama” festival.
+From left: Noureddine Friedrich Chamari, Naomi Abukha, Hannah Ley and Felix Römer | Photo: Zuzana Lazarová

-(a poetic play about the relationship between an immature father and an aging daughter who see that time has slipped through their fingers like stardust)
+A poetic play about the relationship between an immature father and an aging daughter who see that time has slipped through their fingers like stardust.

 Readings directed by: Eberhard Köhler

-About the festival in general
+About the festival

-Our theatre festival presents contemporary Czech productions as guest performances and staged readings of new plays by Czech contemporary playwrights, whose texts are translated into German for the festival.
+Our theatre festival presents contemporary Czech productions as guest performances and staged readings of new plays by contemporary Czech playwrights, whose texts are translated into German for the festival.

 In 2021, another anthology with plays by one of the most important political Czech playwrights, Roman Sikora, was published (Frühstück mit Leviathan, Engl.
 Breakfast with Leviathan, Berlin: Neofelis 2021, ed. by Barbora Schnelle).
 Some of the translations in this book were commissioned specifically for our festival.

 The pandemic strongly impacted our festival as guest performances from the Czech Republic were not possible.
-We were, however, able to present staged readings and also offered interactive online formats (Talks statt Gastspiele in collaboration with Ballhaus Ost in Berlin; available on the Drama Panorama YouTube channel).
+We were, however, able to present staged readings and also offered interactive online formats (Talks statt Gastspiele in collaboration with Ballhaus Ost in Berlin; available to watch on the Drama Panorama YouTube channel).

 Curator: Mgr.
 Barbora Schnelle, Ph.D.